This is the multi-page printable view of this section. Click here to print.

 CAPTenantare excluded.
 This includes versions referenced by the followingCAPTenantfields:status.currentCAPApplicationVersionInstance— the tenant’s current version.spec.version— the version a tenant is upgrading to.

 Workloads from the identified versions are then evaluated against their deletionRules.
-Workloads without deletionRules are automatically eligible for cleanup.
+Workloads without deletionRules are automatically eligible for cleanup regardless of whether Prometheus is configured or reachable.
 All deployment workloads of a version must satisfy the evaluation criteria for the version to be deleted.

 Overview

-The CAP Operator includes built-in Prometheus metrics that enable users to effectively monitor and analyze the operator’s performance.
-These metrics can provide insights into resource usage, potential issues, and overall operator health.
+CAP Operator includes built-in Prometheus metrics that enable you to effectively monitor and analyze the operator’s performance.
+These metrics provide insights into resource usage, potential issues, and overall operator health.
 The metrics are accessible at the /metrics endpoint on port 9090 of both the Controller and the Subscription Server.

 Controller Metrics